 - Is in the greatest housing need

-Sometimes properties are allocated based on factors other than need, these are clearly explained in the allocations scheme and on the My Move website.
+Sometimes properties are allocated based on factors other than need, these are clearly explained in the allocations scheme.

 The Council recognise and reward those who work or who make a contribution to the community.
 This approach is not only aligned to our cooperative values but is also supported by national policies focussed on supporting hard working families, and statutory guidance for housing allocations.

 Properties advertised as “WorkingXtra” are therefore allocated to applicants who are in employment, training or volunteering.

 To be eligible, you must have been doing any of the following in the last 6 months: